Codecademy/docs/content/cybersecurity/concepts/phishing/phishing.md

 ## Signs of Phishing

-Although phishing emails or messages can be very decisive, certain characteristics of phishing can help identify fraudulent content.
+Although phishing emails or messages can be persuasive and take many forms, they often share certain characteristics that can help identify fraudulent content.
 These characteristics are:

 - Unusual or unknown sender,
 - Generic greeting,